 Cut off the foliage and carefully dig out the tubers.
 Brush off excess dirt and let the tubers dry for a few days.
 If possible, hang them upside down when drying them so that moisture can leach out of them.

 Drying is important to saving dahlias over winter and preventing them from rotting.
 However, they do need to keep slightly moist on the interior to keep the embryo alive.
 Once the skin is wrinkled, the tubers should be dry enough.
 Once they are dry, they are packed away.

 Storing Dahlia Tubers for Winter

 Gardeners differ on the best way to pack overwintering dahlia tubers.
-Some swear by packing them in peat moss or sand in trays in an area about 40 to 45 degrees Fahrenheit (4-7 C.).
+Some swear by packing them in peat moss or sand in trays in an area about 40 to 45 degrees F. (4-7 C.).
 You may also try storing them in a heavy plastic bag with packing material or even a Styrofoam ice chest.
-Separate the roots from each other with peat, cedar chips or perlite.
+Separate the roots from each other with peat, cedar chips, or perlite.
 In temperate zones where freezes are not sustained, you can store them in a basement or garage in a paper bag.

 Some gardeners advise dusting the tubers with a fungicide before packing.
 Whatever method of dahlia storage you choose, you will need to check the tubers occasionally to ensure they are not rotting.
 Remove any that might be getting rot to prevent them from affecting all the tubers.

 Plant them out again after all danger of frost has passed and enjoy their brilliant tones and flashy forms.